-Fig. 12: K-Means total and compute times for 100k 2D points and 1k,2k,4k,8k, and 16k centroids for Spark, Flink, and MPI Java LRT-BSP CE.
-Run on 1 node as 24x1 cation in Flink or Spark and Fig. 12 illustrates the results.
-Flink uses an actor-based execution model using Akka framework to execute the tasks.
+Since the communication overhead was dominant in K-Means algorithm, we performed a single node experiment with one process and multiple threads to look at computation costs more closely.
+With one process there is no network communication in Flink or Spark and Fig. 16 illustrates the results.
+Flink uses an actor-based execution model using Akka [20] framework to execute the tasks.
 The framework creates and destroys LRT-FJ style threads to execute the individual tasks.
 Spark uses an executor/task model where an executor creates at most a single task for each core that is allocated to the executor.
 With this experiment, we have observed execution time imbalances among the parallel tasks for both Spark and Flink.
 The same has been observed with the LRT-FJ Java MPI implementation of K-Means and we could minimize these effects in MPI Java with the LRT-BSP style executions.
 Balanced parallel computations are vital to efficient parallel algorithms as the slowest task dominates the parallel computation time.